5-Ingredient Protein Bars (no-bake!)

 - In a medium heavy pot, combine milk, peanut butter, and maple syrup/honey over low heat.
 Stir just until all ingredients are well combined and warmed through.
 Remove from heat.

 - Add protein powder, oats, and optional cinnamon or add-ins.
 Stir to combine well.
 Taste and add more maple syrup or honey if desired.
-(If mixture is too thick to stir, simply add a bit more milk.)
+If mixture is too thick to stir, add 1 tsp milk at a time just until it's stir-able; mixture should still be thick and not at all watery.

 - Lightly grease an 8×8 pan.
 Press evenly into pan, using firm pressure to compress mixture into desired bar thickness.
 Tip: use wet or lightly greased hands to prevent sticking.